TobyWhitehead/RegistrationGrabber/README.md

 To Do:

 - Recognise reg plates with spaces
-- Highlight differences instead of throw out
+- Don't throw out on first error
 - Allow multiple input files
 - Change to more object oriented programming